VisionaryAppDev/design-pattern/readme.md

 ### Facade
+#### Definition
 The Facade pattern is a software design pattern that provides a simplified interface to a complex system of classes, interfaces, and APIs.
 It hides the complexity of the system and provides a simpler interface that the client can use to interact with the system.

 The Facade pattern is useful when you have a complex system that needs to be used by multiple clients or when you want to isolate the clients from the complexities of the system.
 It promotes loose coupling between the client and the system, which makes the system easier to modify and maintain.

+Some of the use cases for the Facade pattern include:
+- Simplifying the interface to a complex system
+- Providing a layer of abstraction between the client and the system
+- Promoting loose coupling between the client and the system
+- Improving the maintainability and extensibility of the system

+#### Usecase
 The Facade pattern is similar to a concierge at a hotel.
 The concierge provides a simplified interface to the complex system of services available in the hotel.
 The guests can use the concierge to book a taxi, reserve a table at a restaurant, or order room service without having to interact with the individual services directly.

 In software development, a Facade can be used to provide a simple interface to a complex system of objects or APIs.
 For example, in a web application, a Facade can be used to provide a simplified interface to a set of APIs that are used to access a database.

-Some of the use cases for the Facade pattern include:
-- Simplifying the interface to a complex system
-- Providing a layer of abstraction between the client and the system
-- Promoting loose coupling between the client and the system
-- Improving the maintainability and extensibility of the system

 An example of using the Facade pattern in a web application is to provide a simplified interface for accessing a database.
 Instead of exposing the full functionality of the database APIs to the client, the Facade can provide a set of simple CRUD (create, read, update, delete) operations that the client can use to interact with the database.
 This makes it easier for the client to use the database and also makes it easier to modify the database implementation without affecting the clients.